 #1 Accessing the IDV app

-UKVCAS will send you an email with a link to download the UKVCAS IDV app.
+UKVCAS will email you a link to download the UKVCAS IDV app.

 This can be downloaded in the app store for Apple phones or Google Play for Android phones.

-When you open the app on your phone, you need to log into your UKVCAS account.
+When you open the app on your phone, you must log into your UKVCAS account.

-In order to log in, you will need:
+To log in, you will need the following:

 - Your username (which is the email address u used to register with UKVCAS)

 - Your password which will be the one you created when registering with UKVCAS)